kamilkisiela/apollo-angular/docs/source/basics/services.md

 In this approach GraphQL Documents are first-class citizens, you think about the query, for example, as a main subject.

+> The best part about the new API is that you don't have to create those services, there's a tool that does it for you.
+> To read more about it, go to ["Code Generation"](#code-generation) section

 ## Query

 To get started with the new API, let's see how you define queries with it.